Ecotrust/madrona/docs/intersection.rst

 .. _intersection:

-`lingcod.intersection`: The Intersection App
+`madrona.intersection`: The Intersection App
 ============================================

 Introduction
 ************

-The basis of habitat reporting in MarineMap is knowing how much habitat is captured within each MPA.
+The basis of habitat reporting in Madrona is knowing how much habitat is captured within each MPA.
 Habitats can be represented as points, lines, or polygons.
 These habitat features generally come to us as shapefiles with wildly varying schemas.
 The intersection app assists in the process of resolving these various schemas into single feature shapefiles.

 Once the habitat features are in simple single feature shapefiles, the intersection app lets you import them in into the database as intersection features.
 The features are then available to do intersections with.
 However, the more common use case will be to define an organization scheme first.
 Organization schemes let you define the order in which feature results are reported and let you combine existing features of the same type (two or more polygon features, for instance) into a single result.